NexPlayer/Unity-SDK/platforms/webgl.md

 ## Build Configuration
 The NexPlayer™ Plugin for Unity supports Builds for WebGL applications.

-To build the application with Nexplayer's Template it is required to select the template inside Unity.
+To build the application with Nexplayer's Template it's required to select the template inside Unity.

 In the top bar go to **NexPlayer™ → Build Configuration WebGL** and import the WebGL templates and select the NexPlayer™ template as shown in the image below: